 |Further details outdoors|

 The house is found at the end of a lengthy smooth chemin (an earthen track) with a drive leading to the house.
 The lawns through which one enters the grounds fill 5 acres around the house with sculptured gardens nearer the house.
-T there are great walks within the property, some of which at times are fairly steep but provide plenty of exercise.
+There are walks within the property which are very quiet and undisturbed walking through the trees.
+Some of these at times are fairly steep but provide plenty of exercise.

 As the house is on three levels there is a car port at the lower lever which provides good access directly to the kitchen and the ground floor and ground floor bedrooms.
 This is ideal for shopping but also provides disabled access.